Vietnam.vn - Nền tảng quảng bá Việt Nam

 Those concerns were compounded after surveys over the past two days showed the manufacturing sector faltering, with activity falling for the first time in nine months in July as factory owners struggled with weak demand.

 "It's a guessing game for China.
 The data suggests they need to make a bolder move, make an announcement pretty soon.
-They had a Politburo meeting, which could have been a great opportunity to come out with something meaningful and bold, but they didn't really do that," said Nitesh Shah, commodity strategist at WisdomTree.
+They had the Politburo meeting, which could have been a great opportunity to come out with something meaningful and bold, but they haven't really done that," said Nitesh Shah, commodity strategist at WisdomTree.

 High inventories in exchange-approved warehouses are also weighing on the market, with LME copper volumes doubling since early June to their highest in nearly three years.